postgresml/postgresml/pgml-dashboard/content/blog/how-to-improve-search-results-with-machine-learning.md

 !!!

-Our document that matches 2 of the keywords has twice the score of the documents that match just one of the keywords.
-It's important to call out, that this query has no `WHERE` clause.
-It will rank and return every document in a potentially large table, even when the `ts_rank` is 0, i.e. not a match at all.
-We'll generally want to add both a basic match `@@` filter that can leverage an index, and a `LIMIT` to make sure we're not returning completely irrelevant documents or too many results per page.
+Our document that matches two of the keywords has twice the score (`0.060`) of the documents that match just one of the keywords (`0.030`).
+It's important to call out that this query has no WHERE clause.
+It will rank and return every document in a potentially large table, even when the `ts_rank` is zero: not a match at all.
+We'll generally want to add both a basic match `@@` filter that can leverage an index and a `LIMIT` to make sure we're not returning completely irrelevant documents or too many results per page.

 ### Boosting

-A quick improvement we could make to our search query would be to differentiate relevance of the title and body.
-It's intuitive that a keyword match in the title is more relevant than a keyword match in the body.
-We can implement a simple boosting function by multiplying the title rank 2x, and adding it to the body rank.
-This will **boost** title matches up the rankings in our final results list.
-This can be done by creating a simple arithmetic formula in the `ORDER BY` clause.
+A quick improvement we could make to our search query would be to differentiate relevance of the title and the body; it's intuitive that a keyword match on the title is more relevant.
+We can implement a simple boosting function by multiplying the title rank by two, and adding it to the body rank.
+This will _boost_ title matches up the rankings in our final results.
+To achieve this, we'll create a simple arithmetic formula in the `ORDER BY` clause of our search query:

 !!! generic